 It’s interesting to note that only 65% of presenters typically design their own presentations.
 An argument can be made that not every presenter is inherently a designer, even at a base level.
 However, many marketers opt to outsource their presentation design process to someone who “knows better” in terms of visual fidelity.

 Those that opt for hands-on creation can expect a much better audience reception as a result.
 Visual slides showcase a level of dedication and professionalism that very few spoken presentations can accomplish.
 It shows the listeners that you took time off of your precious schedule to create visual content for the meeting and thus ensure that it goes as well as it can go.

 It’s easy to see the appeal of visual slides in marketing presentations and presentations in general.
-While most people are under the impression that high quality graphics represent a make-or-break element of a presentation, the truth is far from black and white.
+While most people are under the impression that high-quality graphics represent a make-or-break element of a presentation, the truth is far from black and white.

-Proper wording, speech and audience engagement will always remain front and center of any meeting or presentation.
+Proper wording, speech, and audience engagement will always remain front and center of any meeting or presentation.
 Visual slides are an amazing tool to have on your side but a tool nonetheless.
-Don’t make the mistake of relying on visual presentation or PowerPoint slides too heavily in your own experiences.
+Don’t make the mistake of relying on visual presentations or PowerPoint slides too heavily in your own experiences.
 Strike a balance between speech and visualization in order to make the most out of the presentation you’ve created.